 Marco da Cunha Pinho, M.D.

-Marco da Cunha Pinho, M.D., has recently joined UT Southwestern Medical Center and Parkland Hospital as a neuroradiologist.
+Marco da Cunha Pinho, M.D., is a neuroradiologist at UT Southwestern Medical Center and Parkland Memorial Hospital.
 His main research interests are on developing and validating imaging biomarkers that may be incorporated in clinical practice for the diagnosis and post-treatment follow-up of central nervous system tumors.

 Central nervous system tumors, especially malignant gliomas, continue to be among the most challenging and elusive human neoplastic diseases.
 Despite major advancements in neuroimaging, neurosurgical technique, radiation oncology, and medical neuro-oncology, these neoplasms continue to be associated with extremely high morbidity and very short life expectancy.
 Current knowledge points to a more personalized approach to manage these patients, which will ultimately depend on their oncogenetic signatures and biological behavior.